trapexit/mergerfs/mkdocs/docs/sponsorship_and_donations.md

 much appreciated.

-If you are using mergerfs commercially please consider sponsoring the project to ensure it continues to be maintained and receive updates.
-If custom features are needed feel free to [contact me directly](mailto:support@spawn.link).
+If you are using mergerfs commercially please consider sponsoring the project or purchasing a support contract to ensure it continues to be maintained and receive updates.
+[Reach out for more details](mailto:support@spawn.link?subject=mergerfs+support+contract+inquiry).